EorEquis/UPS-Event-Log-API/README.md

 * Communication with the device has resumed and produce a JSON payload via a REST API that provides to flags, a powerFlag and a commFlag, which can be used to identify if UPS status is currently good or bad.
 (0 or 1)

-This information will then feed the (Observatory COntrol Server)[https://github.com/EorEquis/TriStar-Observatory-Control-Server] as a "safety source".
+This information will then feed the [Observatory Control Server](https://github.com/EorEquis/TriStar-Observatory-Control-Server) as a "safety source".

 ## Current State